somefan0102/c-exercises/README.md

 # c-exercises

-**c-exercises** is a personal repository to document my attempts on the exercises from _The C Programming Language_ book, ANSI edition.
+**c-exercises** is a personal repository to document my beginner attempts on the lanaguage and exercises from the second edition of _The C Programming Language_ book, using C99.

-While still having _adequetely_ predictable behavior, do note that these attempts are not cumulative and coding styles may change to fit my preference, at least for my experience as a beginner.
+While having adequetely predictable behavior, few exercises may not feel cumulative and coding styles may vary to find a grounded preference.

-All programs are written in C99.

 The modules are only used for the exercises in Chapter 4 and beyond.

 ## Index

-Skipped these first two exercises (101-102), as I don't like broken code in the repository.
+Skipped the first two exercises (`101`-`102`), as I don't like actual broken code in the repository.
+`705` was also skipped in spite of `scanf`.

 [`103`](src/chapter1/exer103-104-105-115.c)
 [`104`](src/chapter1/exer103-104-105-115.c)